-5.4.2.1 5.4.3.1 Construction
+5.4.3.15.4.3.3 Construction

 The Contractor shall be responsible for notifying CDOT of any unidentified historic or archaeological resources encountered or unearthed during construction.
-Upon discovery of any historic or archaeological resources, the Contractor shall immediately cease work in the vicinity of the discovery, fence off the area, and notify the CDOT archaeologist or cultural resource staff by calling the Cultural Resource Program Manager at 303-757-9631.
-The Contractor shall not resume Work in the area until receiving formal notification from CDOT allowing Work to recommence.
+Upon discovery of any historic or archaeological resources, the Contractor shall immediately cease work in the vicinity of the discovery, fence off the area, and notify the CDOT archaeologist or cultural resource staff by calling the CDOT Headquarters Cultural Resource Program Manager at 303-757-9631 and Barbara Stocklin-Steely, CDOT Region 1 Historian, at 303-757-9637 or Barbara.stocklin@state.co.usCultural Resource Program Manager at 303-757-9631.
+The Contractor shall not resume Work in the area until receiving formal notification from CDOT allowing Work to re-commence.
 If historic or archaeological resources are discovered, CDOT will determine the resource mitigation requirements that the Contractor shall implement.

-5.4.35.4.4 Paleontology
+5.4.4 Paleontology